highchair/artinruins-com/property-img/_To-DO.md

 ## Project Road Map
-* Feature: Purchase license to fslightbox.js for the Zoom & Slideshow features
 * Add the ability to browse properties by Map
 * Then and Now template with a horizontal slider thing?
 * Paginate category pages